Jake Marisnick Player Props: Tigers vs. Diamondbacks

 Jake Marisnick At The Plate

-- Twice in nine games this year, Marisnick has gotten aboard via a hit, and he had multiple hits in one of those games.
+- Marisnick has had a base hit in three of 10 games this year, and multiple hits once.

-- He has not gone deep in his nine games this year.
+- He has not gone deep in his 10 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.